ElektroStudios/Video-Game-Consoles-Exclusive-Game-Lists/README.md

 >
 > Content for platforms with a mark ‼️ are under construction.
 >
-> Content for platforms with a mark ✔️ are ready and finished.
+> Content for platforms with a mark ✔️ are completed.
 >
 > PLEASE WAIT A FEW DAYS, IT WILL NOT TAKE MUCH MORE TO BE AVAILABLE FOR ALL OF YOU.
 >